beenste-dataman/TopicTapestry/README.md

 - 📊 Perform LDA analysis on file names.
 - 🗂️ Create a CSV flat file database for easy examination.
 - 🚀 Quick file retrieval based on topics of interest.
-- 🎨 Visualize topic distributions with an interactive HTML output.
+- 🎨 Visualize topic distributions with an interactive HTML dashboard output.

 ## Getting Started